SandroGroth/esriOpenData/README.md

 ## Introduction

-esriOpenData is an R package, that provides easy to use functions to access, query and donwload datasets from Esri's Open Data platform.
+esriOpenData is an R package, that provides easy to use functions to access, query and download datasets from Esri's Open Data platform.
 Esri Open Data Hub stores a over 17,000 free and open datasets in different categories, ranging from climate to demography data.
 Many of these that can be helpful as ancilliary data in a remote sensing analysis.
 To explore the web interface of Esri Open Data Hub, see <http://hub.arcgis.com/pages/open-data>.

 esriOpenData can be installed using devtools: